nataliarodriguez-uc/nataliarodriguez-uc/README.md

 My name is **Natalia A Rodriguez Figueroa** and I am a born and raised Puerto Rican from Mayagüez, Puerto Rico.
 My academic background includes a **Bachelor’s (BS) Degree in Industrial Engineering**, with a **minor in Project Management**, from the **University of Puerto Rico at Mayagüez**.
 Most recently, I earned a **Master’s (MS) Degree in Operations Research** from **University of California, Berkeley**.

+My work experience ranges from consumer goods, pharmaceutical benefit managers, manufacturing and technology companies.
+I was involved as a process improvement intern for these industries by working with ETL pipelines, dashboard management, A/B testing and algorithmic optimization strategies.

 You can contact me through my current academic email: natalia_rodriguezuc@berkeley.edu

 You can also find me on LinkedIn here: <a href="https://www.linkedin.com/in/natalia-a-rodríguez-figueroa-5362101a1/"><img src="https://img.shields.io/badge/LinkedIn-blue?logo=linkedin" /></a>